University of Colorado Boulder

-The University of Colorado Boulder, home to more than 3,000 international students from 96 countries and one of the most spectacular college campuses in the nation, is a dynamic community of scholars and students.
-As one of only 34 US public research universities belonging to the prestigious Association of American Universities, CU Boulder has an established reputation for world-class teaching, research, and service to the global society.
+At the University of Colorado Boulder, more than 2,900 international students from over 100 countries find home in a dynamic and diverse community of scholars and students.
+As a Tier 1 research university located at the base of the Rocky Mountains, CU Boulder is one of only 36 US public research universities in the prestigious Association of American Universities.
+CU Boulder’s faculty and staff help all students fulfill their potential and achieve their academic and career goals through world-class teaching, research, and service to the global society.

-CU Boulder has one of the most active college campuses in the nation, where recreation, sports, and student groups play key roles in the unique CU Boulder experience.
-Within CU’s inclusive community, you’ll find many ways to get involved and make lifelong friends.
-And you will have the opportunity to serve the greater good through volunteerism and civic engagement, whether it’s around the world or across the street.
+At CU Boulder, hard work happens in our classrooms, labs, recital halls, and studios and is complemented by the remarkable beauty that surrounds us.
+Appreciation for our iconic Rocky Mountain locale comes easily in Boulder, and as a result, we have one of the most active college campuses in the nation with recreation, sports, and student groups playing key roles in the unique CU Boulder experience.
+Within our inclusive community, you’ll find many ways to get involved and make lifelong friends.
+And you’ll have the opportunity to serve the greater good through volunteerism and civic engagement—whether it’s around the world or across the street.

-Located at the base of the Rocky Mountains, Boulder, Colorado, is known as one of the best places to live in the US, with 300+ days of sunshine per year.
-Boulder is easily accessible with over 80 miles of bike and pedestrian paths, a convenient public transportation system, and close proximity to Denver International Airport, servicing many non-stop flights around the world.
+Located at the base of the Rocky Mountains, BOULDER, COLORADO, is known as one of the best places to live in the United States, with 300+ days of sunshine per year.
+Boulder is easily accessible with over 80 miles of bike and pedestrian paths, a convenient public transportation system, and close proximity to Denver International Airport, which services many non-stop flights around the world.

 Size of Campus: 786 acres